THE BEATLES' AC100s in 1965

 Stills from the film.
 On the left, John and his amp.
 On the left, a fleeting view of the backs of George's and Paul's amps as the camera pans round.
 George's amp is a new cathode-biased amp - a single fixing point on the top edge of the backboard, and mains and speaker connectors arranged as amps with with serial numbers in the 300s.

 Also visible in the Shea film, fleetingly, is the equipment prior to being set up on stage (above).
 In shot: the old brown-fronted AC50, and four AC80/100s.
-The one with its back turned to the camera is similar to serial no. 117 - serial plate centre, two XLRs low down at left, warning plaque above, and mains connector low down on the right.
+The one with its back turned to the camera has serial plate centre, two XLRs low down at left, warning plaque above, and mains connector low down on the right.
 Burndept-produced amps do not have back panels arranged in that way.

 The amp with its back turned to camera is likely to have been used by George at Minneapolis.